cloudflare/workers-sdk/.changeset/soft-turtles-exercise.md

 ---
-"workers-playground": patch
+"workers-playground": minor
 ---

-Add Wrangler CTA to the playground
+feat: Add Wrangler CTA to the playground